dpa99c/phonegap-launch-navigator-example/README.md

 Cordova/Phonegap Launch Navigator Example
 =================================

-This repo contains an example PhoneGap 3 project which illustrates how to launch the native navigation app on iOS (Apple Maps) and Android (Google Navigator to get driving directions to a desired location.
+This repo contains an example PhoneGap 3 project which illustrates how to use the [Launch Navigator plugin](https://github.com/dpa99c/phonegap-launch-navigator) to launch the native navigation app on iOS (Apple Maps) and Android (Google Navigator to get driving directions to a desired location.

 ## Contents